 With the move from West Hartford to downtown Hartford, the faculty and staff at UConn Hartford have built upon the campus’s historical strengths while leveraging exciting new possibilities our new location in the state capital affords.
 Aligned to the University’s mission and core values, UConn Hartford connects its diverse student body to teaching, research, and service in and about the global city.
 With a vision of academic excellence focused on community-based, collaborative learning, UConn Hartford plays a critical role in advancing the University’s commitment to innovation, leadership, global engagement, and cultural and intellectual diversity.
 With the majority of Connecticut and the world’s population living in cities, UConn Hartford is ideally located to help our faculty and students better understand and engage the rich opportunities and challenging inequalities of urban life.

-In this context, the UConn Hartford Campus Director’s Office is pleased to announce the spring 2020 Hartford Matters Teaching Mini Grant Competition, open to all faculty across all campuses.
+In this context, the UConn Hartford Campus Director’s Office is pleased to announce the Hartford Matters Teaching Mini Grant Competition, open to all faculty across all campuses.
 This year the grant awards will range from a minimum of $500 to a maximum of $2000.

 Successful proposals will: